mm-zzg/vchub-en-v50/docs/management-platform/databases/database-table-reference/index.md

 ## History Database

-Within the **History Database** page, users can configure both the **storage medium** and **storage format** for tag history.
-This flexibility allows tailored data archiving solutions that align with system requirements and performance preferences.
+On the "Database → History Database" page, you can configure the storage medium and storage format for tag history data.

 ![alt text](3.png)